OpenEvalProject/evals/manuscripts/elife-92464/v1/manuscript.md

 ## Results

-## Thermal stress and ethanol stress elicit distinct proteotoxic responses in yeast
+### Thermal stress and ethanol stress elicit distinct proteotoxic responses in yeast

 Saccharomyces cerevisiae in the wild metabolizes glucose and other sugars into ethanol, which the yeast secretes into the environment to suppress microbial competition.
 Therefore, it is likely that yeast has evolved mechanisms to contend with ethanol toxicity.
 Indeed, a common laboratory strain (W303) retains viability when cultivated in the presence of 8.5% ethanol, although its ability to proliferate is diminished (Figure 1A and B).
 As assessed by the presence of Hsp104-containing foci (a measure of protein aggregation; Liu et al., 2010), the rate of cytosolic protein aggregation is similar in cells exposed to either 8.5% ethanol or 39°C thermal stress (Figure 1D and E; see Figure 1C for experimental design).
 However, it is notable that the number and volume of Hsp104 foci, and by extension protein aggregation, is substantially higher in cells subjected to ethanol stress.

 ![Figure 1.](https://cdn.elifesciences.org/articles/92464/elife-92464-fig1-v1.jpg)

 **Figure 1.:** (A) Growth curve of strain W303-1B grown in liquid culture (YPDA).
 Mid-log phase cultures were diluted to OD600=0.4 and shifted to different conditions: no stress (NS, 25°C), heat shock (HS, 39°C), or ethanol stress (ES, 8.5% v/v, 25°C).
 OD600 was monitored over time.
 Means and SD are shown.
 N=2.
 (B) Viability assay of W303-1B cells following exposure to heat shock (25° to 39°C upshift for the indicated time) or ethanol stress (8.5% v/v ethanol for the indicated time at 25°C).
 An aliquot was taken from each condition at the indicated stress timepoints and diluted in rich media.
 Cells were spread on YPDA plates and grown at 30°C for 3 days.
 Colony forming units (CFUs) were determined using ImageJ/FIJI.
 Plotted are percentages of CFUs of stressed cells normalized to those of the 0 min control.
 Graphs depict means + SD.
 N=2.
 (C) Experimental strategy for imaging Hsp104 foci.
 Cells were attached to a concanavalin A (ConA)-coated surface, followed by heat shock or ethanol stress treatment (see Materials and Methods).
 Synthetic complete media (SDC) was supplemented with ethanol to a final concentration of 8.5% for ES samples.
 Scale bar: 2 µm.
 (D) Both heat shock and ethanol stress induce formation of Hsp104 foci.
 DPY1561 haploid cells were attached to a VAHEAT substrate using Concanavalin A and subjected to an instantaneous heat shock (25° to 39°C) or to ethanol stress (25°C, 8.5% v/v).
 The 0 min control was kept at 25°C without stress.
 Hsp104-mTagBFP2 foci were visualized by confocal microscopy.
 Shown are maximal projections of 11 z-planes, taken with an interplanar distance of 0.5 µm.
 Scale bar: 2 µm.
 (E) Cells subjected to the above treatments were assayed for Hsp104 puncta number and volume.
 Violin plots summarizing this analysis are depicted.
 An average of 200 cells per timepoint per condition was quantified using Imaris image analysis software (v.10.0.1).
 For this analysis, we made the assumption that the diffuse Hsp104 clusters seen in HS cells are comparable to the compact Hsp104 foci in ES cells.
 N=2.
-Significance was determined by Mann Whitney test, stress vs. no stress (0 min). ***, p<0.001; ****, p<0.0001; ns, not significant.Figure 1—source data 1.Figure 1E).
+Significance was determined by Mann Whitney test, stress vs. no stress (0 min). ***, p<0.001; ****, p<0.0001; ns, not significant.

 We next investigated the subcellular localization of the Hsp70 co-chaperone, Sis1, in cells exposed to ethanol versus thermal stress.
 Previous work has shown that Sis1 is diffusely localized within the nucleus under control conditions where it promotes binding of Hsp70 to Hsf1, thereby repressing the HSR (Feder et al., 2021).
 In response to acute HS, Sis1 relocates to nucleolus where it forms a perinucleolar ring, and to the cytoplasm where it forms cytosolic clusters that colocalize with Hsp104 and spatially associate with the endoplasmic reticulum (Feder et al., 2021).
 Consistent with these previous observations, we observed rapid relocalization of Sis1 in response to a 39°C HS.
 It formed a ring-like structure within 2.5 min consistent with a perinuclear location.
 Such relocalization lasted at least 60 min and spatially separated Sis1 from Hsf1 (Figure 2A and B).
 A similar result was obtained when cells were exposed to 42°C. In response to ES, Sis1 remained largely co-localized with Hsf1 within the nucleoplasm although some enrichment at the nuclear periphery was evident.
 This was the case whether cells were exposed to 5% or 8.5% ethanol (Figure 2A and B).
 In addition, a 60 min exposure to 8.5% ethanol resulted in the formation of prominent cytosolic Sis1 puncta that were less evident in the HS sample (Figure 2A).
 These observations suggest that these two stressful treatments elicit a qualitatively distinct response.
 Experiments described below provide further support for this possibility.